Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Introduction

-To address these challenges and enable efficient, high-QoR, and customizable chip optimization, we propose the first agentic large language model (LLM) framework that schedules chip design optimizations in a manner analogous to experienced engineers.
-The framework operates in an iterative \textbf{retrieve--schedule--reflect} loop using multiple agents.
-First, it \textbf{retrieves} relevant optimization expertise from a library formulated as a search tree, where paths encode human‑interpretable scheduling templates described in natural language.
-This guides the scheduling with expert domain knowledge rather than relying solely on numerical QoR feedback.
-Based on the retrieved expertise, the agent then \textbf{schedules} task objectives and strategies, and executes EDA tool algorithms with detailed options accordingly.
-Furthermore, to continuously refine scheduling policies under multi-objective QoR trade-offs, we introduce a Pareto-driven \textbf{reflection} mechanism.
-The agent identifies Pareto-optimal optimization traces, summarizes effective scheduling strategies, and incorporates these reflections to improve future schedules.
+To address these challenges and enable efficient, high-QoR, and customizable chip optimization, we propose the first agentic large language model (LLM) framework that converts natural-language ECO preferences into iterative EDA tool interactions.
+The framework operates in a \textbf{retrieve--schedule--reflect} loop using multiple agents.
+First, it \textbf{retrieves} relevant optimization expertise from a library formulated as a search tree, where paths encode human-interpretable ECO strategies described in natural language.
+This grounding allows the agent to understand report states and user preferences with expert domain context rather than relying solely on numerical QoR feedback.
+Based on the retrieved expertise, the agent then \textbf{schedules} the next objective, strategy, and legal EDA tool options.
+Furthermore, to continuously refine decisions under multi-objective QoR trade-offs, we introduce a Pareto-driven \textbf{reflection} mechanism.
+The agent identifies Pareto-optimal optimization traces, summarizes effective preference-aware scheduling strategies, and incorporates these reflections to improve future schedules.

-Our contributions are summarized as follows. \begin{enumerate} \item We introduce \textbf{Retrieve-Schedule-Reflect}, the first LLM multi-agent framework that automates chip QoR optimization by scheduling the iterative use of EDA tools, substantially reducing manual effort. \item We adopt a RAG mechanism to produce informed schedules from curated chip optimization knowledge, organized as a search tree database of expertise schedule templates. \item We propose a Pareto-driven reflection mechanism that improves scheduling quality by reviewing historical optimization outcomes and learning from multi-objective trade-offs. \item We demonstrate that our framework achieves 10\% better timing, with better area and power, and more than 4$\times$ speedup over reinforcement learning baselines on 8 designs, while producing QoR comparable to human engineers. \item Our framework supports customized optimization preferences specified directly in natural language, enabling open-ended objectives and controllable trade-offs. \end{enumerate}
+Our contributions are summarized as follows. \begin{enumerate} \item We introduce \textbf{Retrieve--Schedule--Reflect}, an LLM multi-agent framework for preference-driven ECO optimization through iterative scheduling of EDA tool usage. \item We organize expert ECO scheduling knowledge as a natural-language search tree for RAG, grounding scheduling decisions in expert strategies and tool manuals through RAG. \item We propose Pareto-driven reflection to improve ECO quality by learning from historical timing--power--area trade-offs. \item On eight designs placed and routed with ASAP7 PDK~\cite{PDK-MICSJ16-Clark}, our framework achieves over 10\% better TNS and 25\% better WNS than RL-based methods.
+It also achieves up to 4.5\% lower area and 1.5\% lower power than them, and delivers higher hypervolume with more than 4$\times$ speedup. \item Our framework supports customized ECO preferences specified in natural language, enabling controllable trade-offs without task-specific reward engineering. \end{enumerate}